As part of the Year of Microadventures, the plan was to go out for a little trip each month.

 I cut across the moor NW toward High Wilhays, passing Bleak House and Kitty Tor before crossing the West Oakment River at Sandy Ford turning left toward my destination, Black-a-Tor Copse.

 According to VisitDartmoor.co.uk Black-a-Tor Copse is one of the best examples of high altitude oak woodland in Britain.
 The lichens and mosses that drape the trees are nationally important and grow here in this unique clean air woodland.
 Situated on Dartmoor this is no average wood; granite clitter (rocks) is scattered in clearings and the wood is surrounded by moorland heath”.
-As such I tried my best to Leave No Trace, using a camping spot that had very cleanly been previously occupied.

 All set up, it was time for some food.